MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 Every calculation that Viva Insights performs is based on data that you, yourself, can get by gathering and examining metadata of your email, meetings, calls, and instant messages, such as their start and end times and their subject lines.
 In other words, Viva Insights automates what would otherwise be a painstaking task; these automatic calculations provide you with transparency into your workplace collaboration habits.

-Viva Insights does not have any tracking software running on your computer.
+Viva Insights doesn't have any tracking software running on your computer.

 #### Q3.
 What data does Viva Insights use?